ThisIsManta/vscode-import-quicken/README.md

 Fixing broken path in an `import`/`require` statement has never been this easy.
 The command _Import Quicken: Fix Import/Require_ will try to find the closest match based on the file path without hassle.
 If more than one match is found, the extension will prompt you.

 ![Fix broken import statements](docs/fix-import.gif)

-## Configurations

-This extension offers very minimal configurations.
-JavaScript/TypeScript convention is automatically recognized and replicated across the workspace when adding a new `import`/`require` statement.